Open source models for the parametric study of diffraction gratings in 2D/2.5D/3D with ONELAB/Gmsh/GetDP: ONELAB model description

-\subsubsection{\texttt{Stack thicknesses}}
+\subsubsection{{\ttfamily Stack thicknesses}}

-The following parameters can take any positive float value. \begin{itemize} \item[$\bullet$] \onelabentry{value}{substrate thickness [nm]} sets $h_{subs}$, given in nanometers.
-Quantitative results do not depend on this parameter. \item[$\bullet$] \onelabentry{value}{deposit layer thickness [nm]} sets $h_{dep}$, given in nanometers. \item[$\bullet$] \onelabentry{value}{cover layer thickness [nm]} sets $h_{cov}$, given in nanometers \item[$\bullet$] \onelabentry{value}{superstrate thickness [nm]} sets $h_{sup}$, given in nanometers.
-Quantitative results do not depend on this parameter. \end{itemize} Note that $h_{emb}$ is set by the diffractive element dimensions detailed hereafter.
+The following parameters can take any positive float value. \begin{itemize} \item[$\bullet$] \onelabentry{value}{substrate thickness [nm]} allows to set $h_{subs}$, given in nanometers.
+Quantitative results should not depend on this parameter since the substrate is by definition a half plane. \item[$\bullet$] \onelabentry{value}{deposit layer thickness [nm]} allows to set $h_{dep}$, given in nanometers. \item[$\bullet$] \onelabentry{value}{cover layer thickness [nm]} allows to set $h_{cov}$, given in nanometers. \item[$\bullet$] \onelabentry{value}{superstrate thickness [nm]} allows to set $h_{sup}$, given in nanometers.
+Quantitative results should not depend on this parameter since the superstrate is by definition a half plane. \end{itemize} Note that $h_{emb}$ is set by the diffractive element dimensions detailed hereafter.

-\subsubsection{\texttt{Diffractive element dimensions}}
+\subsubsection{{\ttfamily Diffractive element dimensions}}

 In order to illustrate the various grating or photonic crystal slabs covered by this model, let us start from the lamellar grating situation shown in Fig.~\ref{fig:lamellar}: \begin{itemize} \item[$\bullet$] \onelabentry{\checkboxC}{glue rod to substrate?} having the element relying directly on the substrate changes the topology, it needs to be specified.
 The checking/unchecking of this box is illustrated in Figs.~\ref{fig:diff_element1}(a-b) and (d-e). \item[$\bullet$] \onelabentry{\DOWNarrow\,\,menu}{rod section shape} Choose between elliptical or trapezoidal rod section.
 See Figs.~\ref{fig:diff_element1}(e-f). \item[$\bullet$] \onelabentry{value}{number of rods [-]} Integer value setting the number of rods to consider along $y$ axis spaced by $d_y$ (see below).
 See Figs.~\ref{fig:diff_element1}(h-i). \item[$\bullet$] \onelabentry{value}{bottom rod width [nm]} In case of a trapezoidal rod, this value sets the bottom width Figs.~\ref{fig:diff_element1}(c).
 In case of an elliptical rod, this value has no effect.
 See Figs.~\ref{fig:diff_element1}(b-c). \item[$\bullet$] \onelabentry{value}{top rod width [nm]} In case of a trapezoidal rod, this value sets the top width Figs.~\ref{fig:diff_element1}(c).
 In case of an elliptical rod, this value sets its diameter ($2r_x$).
 See Figs.~\ref{fig:diff_element1}(c-d). \item[$\bullet$] \onelabentry{value}{rod thickness [nm]} In case of a trapezoidal rod, this value sets the thickness (dimension along $y$).
 In case of an elliptical rod, this value sets its diameter ($2r_y$). \item[$\bullet$] \onelabentry{value}{embedding layer thickness or \enquote{period} along y if number of rods >1, [nm]} If the number of rods is set to 1, this value sets $h_{emb}$.
 In case of several rods, this value sets their periodic spacing along $y$ ($d_y$).
 See Figs.~\ref{fig:diff_element1}(i). \item[$\bullet$] \onelabentry{value}{rotate rod [deg]} Rotates the rod around himself (axis formed by its barycenter, the $Oz$ direction).
 See Figs.~\ref{fig:diff_element1}(g-h). \item[$\bullet$] \onelabentry{value}{chirp angle?} In case of several rods, the rotation angle of the next rod along increasing values of $y$ is increased by the value described in the previous item.
 See Figs.~\ref{fig:diff_element1}(i-j). \item[$\bullet$] \onelabentry{value}{chirp size factor [\%]} \item[$\bullet$] \onelabentry{\checkboxC}{chirp size?} In case of several rods, the size of the next rod along increasing values of $y$ is scaled of the value given in the previous item.
 See Figs.~\ref{fig:diff_element1}(j-k). \end{itemize}